Dwarf English Boxwood

 Buxus sempervirens 'Suffruticosa'Item #1398 USDA Hardiness Zone: 5 - 8

 A small, rounded evergreen shrub that forms tufts of growth resembling a cloud if left upruned.
-Slow growing, dwarf form is ideal for edging and borders along pathways or around flower beds.
+The slow growing, dwarf form is ideal for edging and borders along pathways or around flower beds.
 Well-suited for topiary and containers.
-Considered to be the most resistant to boxwood leaf miner.
+Considered to be the most resistant to the boxwood leaf miner.